Americans may be able to travel to Europe again this summer. Their hosts may not be vaccinated.

 And officials say they plan to publish a proposal within weeks for lifting restrictions on travelers from outside the bloc.
 They just need to hash out what the plan will look like.

-Countries are split.
+There’s an effort to coordinate, though ultimately countries will be able to set their own rules.
 Tourism-dependent nations such as Italy and Greece want to reopen as soon as possible.
 Germany, France and other countries that are less dependent on visitors want to be more cautious.

 They are also mindful of the optics.
 “It would not be a good look if British and American tourists are better-treated than Europeans” because of vaccination status, said one E.U. official, speaking on the condition of anonymity to discuss the internal considerations about how to open borders to countries that are vaccinating more quickly.